apprentable/negocios-rentable/docs/topics/coding-conventions.md

 ### Interface implementation layout

-When implementing an interface, keep the implementing members in the same order as members of the interface (if necessary, interspersed with additional private methods used for the implementation).
+When implementing an interface, keep the implementing members in the same order as members of the interface (if necessary, interspersed with additional private methods used for the implementation)

 ### Overload layout